 This can range from simply inviting people to write messages on the coffin, or sticking pictures on it, right through to artists' original masterpieces.
-This kind of involvement can be massively therapeutic and also familiarises those involved with the coffin, so that seeing it will not feel as scary on the day of the funeral.
+This kind of involvement can be extremely therapeutic and help to familiarise family members with the coffin, so that seeing it will not feel as scary on the day of the funeral.
 They are also a lot cheaper than traditional or natural coffins.